Code modernization strategies for short-range non-bonded molecular dynamics simulations: Background

 \subsubsection{Neighbor lists}

-Determining which particles are within cutoff of each other can be facilitated by binning the particles into rectangular cells of minimum length $r_\text{cut}$.
-Then the search for possible interaction pairs could be restricted to its cell and the 26 surrounding neighbor cells or 13 cells if the potential follows Newton's third law.
+Determining which particles are within cutoff of each other can be facilitated by binning the particles into cubic cells of minimum length $r_\text{cut}$.
+Then the search for possible interaction pairs could be restricted to its cell and the 26 surrounding neighbor cells.
+For interactions that obey Newton's third law, the symmetry of force calculations, $\vec{F}_{ij} = -\vec{F}_{ji}$, can be used to reduce the search to 13 neighbor cells.
 The interacting particles may then be recorded in a list of pairs known as a Verlet list \citep{verlet1967computer}.
-To reduce the computational cost of building the Verlet list, an additional buffer of thickness $r_\text{skin}$ is introduced to the cell size such that $r_\text{cell} \geq r_\text{cut} + r_\text{skin}$.
-This allows some particles to move out of the neighborhood for some time steps without needing to reassign particles into cells and recompute the Verlet lists frequently.
+To reduce the computational cost of building the Verlet list, an additional buffer of thickness $r_\text{skin}$ is added to the cell size such that $r_\text{cell} \geq r_\text{cut} + r_\text{skin}$.
+This allows some particles to move out of the neighborhood for some time steps without needing to reassign particles into cells and to recompute the Verlet lists frequently.